jyjuni/nikki_notes/cv/fcn.md

 - combine **coarse, global** information + **fine-grained, local** information
   - make local predictions that respect global structure
-- ==as they see fewer pixels,== the finer scale predictions should need fewer layers, so it makes sense to make them from shallower net outpus？
+- ==as they see fewer pixels,== the finer scale predictions should need fewer layers, so it makes sense to make them from shallower net output？

 ## result